Sanya-Chauhan/Optimizing_Marketing_Strategies/README.md

 *This project was a part of MIT's course 15.093 Optimization Methods.*

 ## Purpose and Overview
-The project aims to design a framework for optimizing a marketing strategy given a fixed budget, multiple marketing options, and varying constraints and optimization goals.
+The project aims to design a framework for optimizing a marketing strategy given a fixed budget, multiple marketing options, varying constraints, and optimization goals.
 Four marketing options are included here: Targeted Online Advertising, E-mail, Print Media, and Influencer Marketing.
 However, the frameworks and formulations we provide can be easily extended to fit any combination of marketing options.

 ## Data
 The data for this project is synthetically generated.
 We have four different marketing options for a product: Targeted Online Advertising (max investment value: $990), E-mail (max investment value: $500), Print Media (max investment value: $700), and Influencer Marketing (Social Media) (max investment value: $600).
 For each of these options, we have the following variables in the data: